The Local Governing Body

 It is this sense of community that underpins the work of the governing body and its vision reflects that of the school in its core values.
 The governing body is working hard to ensure that staff are well supported and children at Charlton are making progress in all areas of their school life- both in academic terms but also in preparing them to be well-rounded citizens in society.
 Outside of school I enjoy dog walking, swimming, reading and meeting up with friends.
 I am also lucky enough to attend many RAF events and occasions, which are rich and varied experiences and very much appeal to me as a ‘people’ person.

-I am delighted to introduce myself as the Head Teacher at Charlton Primary School.
+I am delighted to introduce myself as the Executive Headteacher at Charlton Primary School.
 Having arrived at the school in 2014 to take up the position of Deputy Head teacher, I was lucky enough to work with the previous Head Teacher (Mrs Jenny del a Coze) which gave me a fantastic apprenticeship to leading such a wonderful school.
 I always intended to ensure that Charlton continued with the same ethos, care and values that it has built up over a long period of time.
 The school and community are very important to me and I whole heartedly promote our values of Be Happy, Be Kind, and Be Responsible, whilst continually striving to improve the children’s learning experiences.

-The role of Headteacher gives me the opportunity to channel into Charlton experiences, roles and leadership positions I’ve held in the past.
+The role of Executive Headteacher gives me the opportunity to channel into Charlton experiences, roles and leadership positions I’ve held in the past.
 Having children myself, I really value the opinions and concerns of parents.
 I hope that together, we can continue to take the school forward and make Charlton Primary School the best it can be.